IsoNovio/langbda/README.md

 ## Roadmap

 - [ ] Projection onto `MOVED()`
-- [ ] Write a documentation to explain the theory
 - [ ] Support branching on `receive()` and `decide()`
   - `(A -> (B -> C)) <=> (B -> (A -> C))`
     - Redefine `Node::Lambda` as `{ from: Vec<Value>, to: Value }`